huynguy-db/arcion-docs/content/docs/source-setup/Salesforce.md

     b.
 In the new window, you'll find your **Consumer Key** and **Consumer Secret** values.
 These values correspond to the the values of the `client-id` and `client-secret` parameters of the Salesforce connection configuration respectively.
 To know more about the Salesforce connection configuration, go to the next section [Setting up Connection Configuration](#ii-setup-connection-configuration).

 ## II.
-Setup Connection Configuration
+Set up Connection Configuration

 1. From `$REPLICANT_HOME`, navigate to the sample connection configuration file:
     ```BASH